rkoshak/sensorReporter/README.md

 The Bluetooth scanner will report "ON" when the device is present and "OFF" when it is not.
+Bluetooth LE scanning is tested with a Gigaset G-tag but should work with any tag.
+It checks only for presence of the device, the parameters are not used.
+If the device is found, a keysword will be reported.
+The keywords can be modified in the ini file, default values are "ON" and "OFF".

 Dash will report "Pressed" when it detects the button press.